JuliaGizmos/Interact.jl/README.md

 Pkg.add("Interact")
 ```

-**Note:** Interact only works with IPython version 3.x, support for 4.x is a work in progress.
+**Note:** Interact only works with IPython/Jupyter version 3.0 or higher.

 To start using it in an IJulia notebook, include it:
 ```{.julia execute="false"}